On this last episode, we look back on 23 years of joyous, difficult and always informative conversation.

-- Lonnie Bunch Founding Director, Smithsonian National Museum of African American History and Culture
+- Lonnie G. Bunch III Founding Director, Smithsonian National Museum of African American History and Culture

 KOJO NNAMDIWelcome back.
 This is a quote: "Like many Americans watching multiple incidents of deadly violence against black people unfold before our eyes has left us feeling demoralized and distraught, aghast and angry."
 Those words from Secretary of the Smithsonian, Lonnie Bunch.
 Quoting some more: "Not only have we been forced to grapple with the impact of a global pandemic, we've been forced to confront the reality that, despite gains made in the past 50 years, we are still a nation riven by inequality and racial division."

 KOJO NNAMDIJoining us in this moment of pandemic and protest is Lonnie Bunch.
 He is the secretary of the Smithsonian.
 He's also the founding director of the Smithsonian National Museum of African-American History and Culture.
 Lonnie Bunch, thank you so much for joining us.

 LONNIE BUNCHIt's always my pleasure to be with you, sir.

 NNAMDIYou have said that it's time for America to, quoting here, "confront its tortured racial past."
 What about this moment is different to you?